jacyap/WordCounter/README.md

 # WordCounter
-.bat executable to sum up your total word count in a latex document
+.bat executable to sum up your total word count in a LaTeX document

 Written by Jacinta Yap, 2020